-- The operation is accomplished through the 64-bit WinPE media; - · As a result of the operation the target disk becomes Bootable GPT. - 8.
-On the next page of the wizard confirm the operation by selecting the appropriate option.
+10. On the next page of the wizard confirm the operation by selecting the appropriate option.

-- 9. In the Progress window you can see in real-time a detailed report on all actions carried out by the program.
-Mark the checkbox at the bottom of the window to automatically switch off the computer on the successful accomplishment of the restore operation. - 10.
-After completing the operation close the wizard, and then reboot the computer.
+11. In the Progress window you can see in real-time a detailed report on all actions carried out by the program.

+Mark the checkbox at the bottom of the window to automatically switch off the computer on the successful accomplishment of the restore operation.

+12. After completing the operation close the wizard, take out the disc and then reboot the computer.